animaux

 My dog in the pool...
 What about hygiene?

-You treat your pool against all bacteria, algae and other microorganisms that could proliferate in the water.
-To do this, your weapons are good filtration and disinfectant treatment of the water.
-Thanks to this, you and your children can happily splash around in a pool that remains healthy and clear.
+You treat your pool against all bacteria, algae, and other microorganisms that could proliferate in the water.
+To do this, your weapons are good filtration and a disinfectant treatment.
+Thanks to this, you and your children can splash around happily in a pool that remains healthy and clear.
 Yes, but what about the dog?

 A dog is less clean than you (in principle).
 An animal also takes few showers (in principle still!) and it carries a lot of impurities in its fur: dust, dead skin, parasites...
 And all these impurities end up in the pool once the dog is in it.

-So, chlorine works much harder to disinfect the pool.
-And that's how chloramine is made, a harmful by-product of chlorine for humans (and dogs!), unless you opt for another more natural water sanitation system, such as ionization.
+This makes chlorine work harder to disinfect the pool.
+This is how chloramine, a harmful byproduct of chlorine for humans (and dogs!), is produced, unless you opt for a more natural water purification system, such as ionization.

-Your pet also tends to shed its hair.
-The hair ends up sucked up by the filtration system.
-This results in clogging the filter and making filtration less effective.
+Your pet also tends to shed hair.
+This hair gets sucked into the filtration system.
+This clogs the filter and makes filtration less effective.

 The solution: